charvey/PowerGrid/README.md

-# PowerGrid
+# Power Grid

 ## Summary

-Project to analyze Power Grid strategy
+Help a player with Power Grid analysis and strategy

 ## Goals

-1. Best starting position
+1. Figuring out the cheapest options for expanding their network
-1. Running network expansion costs
+1. Determining the best city to start in
-1. Resource cost analysis
+1. Advising on market costs of resources